andreamazz/SlideOutNavigation/README.md

 AMOptionsAnimationShrinkValue   // @(float), The amount of scaling for the shrink animation.
 Defauults to @0.3 AMOptionsAnimationDarken        // @(BOOL), Enables the fadout animation.
 Defaults to @YES AMOptionsAnimationDarkenValue   // @(float), The darker alpha value of the dark overlay.
-Defaults to @0.7
+Defaults to @0.7 AMOptionsAnimationDarkenColor   // UIColor, The base color of the fadout animation.
+Defaults to [UIColor blackColor]
 ```

 sample usage: